 To achieve the full benefits of your supplier management program, key performance indicators (KPI) and ways to managing risks are essential.
 See below for more on KPIs for managing supplier compliance, performance and quality as well as how to best manage supplier risk.

-Data-Driven Contract Compliance Through The Use Of Supplier Management KPIs.
+2. Supplier Contract Compliance Through The Use Of KPIs.

 - Meet Delivery Deadlines.
-For example for shipping, measure this using shipment status against supplier’s promise data.
+For example for shipping, measure this using shipment status against supplier’s promised date.

 - Invoice Accuracy Rate.
 Contracts need to be specific on invoice accuracy requirements.
 Also, you need to specify who or what determines accuracy.
 Finally, you need to identify the data and system to use to determine compliance.